ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 The commands mostly cover compilation, PDF reader integration, and system and plugin status;
 we will return to VimTeX's commands when explaining [compilation]({% link tutorials/vim-latex/compilation.md %}) and [PDF reader integration]({% link tutorials/vim-latex/pdf-reader.md %}) in the next two articles in this series.

-There is nothing I have to say about that commands themselves that the documentation wouldn't say better; I suggest you skim through `:help vimtex-commands` and see if anything strikes your fancy.
+There is nothing much I have to say about the commands themselves that the documentation wouldn't say better; I suggest you skim through `:help vimtex-commands` and see if anything strikes your fancy.

 As a side note, most but not all VimTeX commands can be triggered by default using a shortcut in the `LHS` of the three-column list in `:help vimtex-default-mappings`.
 For those commands without a default shortcut mapping, defining one can be as simple as a single line of Vimscript.